 Student Resource and Interpersonal Relations

-The RA is a primary resource for residents and must be familiar with the operations, programs, and services provided by Residential Education, the Division of Student Affairs, and other University offices.
-RAs establish rapport with residents on their floor or community through attentive listening, genuine care and support, awareness of student needs, and appropriate consultation and referral.
-RAs need to demonstrate effective written and oral communication skills.
-RAs must be available and able to respond to emergency situations that include psychological, physical, maintenance, and natural/environmental crises.
+The RA is a primary resource for residents and should be familiar with the operations, events, and services provided by Residential Education, the Division of Student Affairs, and other University offices.
+RAs establish rapport with residents in their community through attentive listening, genuine care and support, awareness of student needs, and appropriate consultation and referral.
+RAs demonstrate effective written and oral communication skills.
+RAs are available and able, after proper training, to respond to emergencies that include psychological, physical, maintenance, and natural/environmental crises.

 Community and Student Development

-RAs promote community and student development on their floor through social and educational programming.
-The programmatic goal is to create a dynamic and healthy residential community that celebrates diversity and engages students in active learning.
-RAs are expected to plan and implement high-quality educational programs each semester and contribute to larger hall and campus programming efforts that foster campus traditions.
-RAs facilitate an open and welcoming community by providing well-presented and up-to-date bulletin boards and door name tags.
-RAs fulfill expectations provided in the program model that outlines the specific programming expectations for their residential communities.
+RAs promote community and student development through Trojan Talks and social/educational events.
+The community engagement goal is to create a dynamic and healthy residential community that celebrates diversity and engages students in active learning.
+RAs are expected to utilize prepared facilitation guides for much of our programming each semester and contribute to larger community and campus programming efforts that foster campus traditions.
+RAs facilitate an open and welcoming community by providing well-presented and up-to-date bulletin boards and door decorations.

 As a member of Residential Education, it is vital that each RA actively contributes in their RA team meetings, community events, area initiatives, and department-wide events and processes.
 It is necessary to collaborate with Faculty in Residence, peer RAs, GRCCs, and RCCs to establish proper communication, consistency, efficiency, and support.
 RAs are required to provide weekly emergency response, attend mandatory RA team meetings every Wednesday from 7:30 pm – 9:30 pm, and complete weekly one-on-one meetings with their RCC.